RSL Art Union Past Drawings: Winner Stories & Property Outcomes Revealed

 How long did it take RSL Art Union winners to receive their prize homes?

-Prize transfer typically took 60–120 days from draw date.
-The process involved draw verification, winner identity confirmation, regulatory clearance, and property title transfer.
-Winners had access to the property once settlement completed.
-Some winners delayed taking possession to arrange renovations or financing.
+The transfer took 60–120 days from the draw date.
+The process included draw checks, identity proof, and title transfer.
+You got access once settlement was done.
+Some winners waited to renovate first.

 Could RSL Art Union winners refinance their prize homes immediately?

-Yes, most lenders financed prize homes at fair market value once title transfer was complete.
-Winners could refinance to 80% loan-to-value within weeks of settlement.
-Interest rates and loan terms matched standard investment property lending at the time.
-Some lenders charged slightly higher rates due to the non-traditional title chain, but most major banks accepted prize homes without penalty.
+Yes, most banks financed prize homes at full market value.
+Winners refinanced up to 80% within weeks of settlement.
+Interest rates matched standard investment lending at the time.
+A few lenders charged slightly more, but most major banks said yes.

 Did RSL Art Union winners' prize homes typically appreciate or depreciate?

-What happened if an RSL Art Union winner could not afford to keep their prize home?
+What if an RSL Art Union winner couldn't afford to keep their prize home?

 Key Takeaways for Prospective Prize Home Players

-Prize home lotteries offer odds thousands of times better than national lotteries.
-However, they require financial literacy and property management capacity.
-A prize home is not cash—it requires deliberate stewardship.
+Prize home lotteries have far better odds than national lotteries.
+But they need financial smarts and management skill.
+A prize home takes careful planning.

-Ready to explore your own prize home opportunity?
-View all current licensed prize home draws available to Australian players today.
+Ready to find your own prize home chance?
+View all current licensed prize home draws for Australian players today.

 Responsible Gambling Notice

 Lottery tickets are games of chance.
 Only spend what you can afford to lose.
-If you experience gambling-related harm, contact the National Gambling Helpline on 1800 858 858 (available 24/7, free of charge).
-Counselling and support services are available.
+If gambling harms you, call 1800 858 858.
+Help is free and available 24/7.

-Players must be 18 years or older to purchase lottery tickets.
-This guide is informational only and does not constitute financial or legal advice.
-Consult an accountant or tax adviser before making decisions about prize home ownership or sale.
+You must be 18 or older to buy lottery tickets.
+This guide is for info only.
+It is not financial or legal advice.
+Talk to an accountant before buying or selling a prize home.

 Affiliate Disclosure